Professional Fisheries Services, LLC

 Fish Removal

-Grass carp sometimes stir up sediment in ponds, which limits
+Grass carp eat feed intended for forage and sport fish and occasionally stir up sediment in ponds, which limits plankton production and is visually unappealing.

 These largemouth bass were clearly overpopulated.